Splash at JHU

 - teacher biography

-- proposed course information (i.e.-course title, course description, per-requisites, class size, session length, preferred location, and any other pertinent details)
+- proposed course information (i.e.-course title, course description, pre-requisites, class size, session length, preferred location, and any other pertinent details)

 Keep in mind that classes may be held in academic classrooms or on the quad.
 Since the Massachusetts Institute of Technology founded Splash, get some inspiration from MIT since they have an extensive catalog list or view this year’s classes.